-Permittees shall develop and implement visual stream survey protocols in the Storm Water Management Program.
+Permittees shall develop and implement visual stream survey protocols in the Stormwater Management Program.
 The permittee must:

 - a.
-Adopt existing survey protocols such as the ones available through the Natural Resources Conservation Service, State of Maryland Department of Natural Resources, and/or the State of Tennessee Habitat Assessment Protocol and related Stream Survey Field Sheets; or
+Adopt existing survey protocols such as the ones available through the Natural Resources Conservation Service, State of Maryland Department of Natural Resources, and/or the State of Tennessee Habitat Assessment Protocol and related Stream Survey Field Sheets (See Subpart 8.3 for links to referenced protocols); or

 - b.
 Develop their own protocol which must address the following at a minimum:

 - 1. Training, Safety, and Private Property Access;

 - 2. Equipment and Logistics;

 - 3. Recordkeeping and photo documentation;

 - 4. Scoring Mechanism;

 - 5. Visual Survey Assessment elements:

 - i.
 Channel Condition

 - ii.
 Hydrologic Alteration

 - iii.
 Bank Condition

 - iv.
 Riparian Area Condition

 - v.
 Canopy Cover

 - vi.
 Water Appearance

 - vii.
 Nutrient Enrichment

 - viii.
 Animal Or Human Waste Presence

 - ix.
 Pools

 - x.
 Barriers

 - xi.
 Fish Habitat Complexity

 - xii.
 Invertebrate Habitat

 - xiii.
 Invertebrate Community

 - xiv.
 Riffle Embeddedness

 - xv.
 Other as defined by the permittee

-For the purpose of complying with subpart, the permittee is only required to monitor the stream segments that were designated as unavailable conditions for nutrients, pathogens, and siltation by the Division upon the effective date of this permit.
+For the purpose of complying with subpart, the permittee is only required to monitor the stream segments that were designated as unavailable conditions for nutrients, pathogens, and siltation by the Division upon September 1, 2022.